opral/monorepo/source-code/core/src/lint/README.md

    If a user does not specify lint level, the default level will be used to report lint violations.
 3. A callback function that gets passed the settings of the lint rule.
 It must return an object with the following properties:

-   - `setup`: A function that can be used to open connections or setup other stuff that will be used during the lint process.\
-      The `setup` function gets called with the following parameter: `{ referenceLanguage, languages, context }` where
-     - `referenceLanguage` is the reference language of ths repository.
-     - `languages` is an array of the supported languages.
-     - `context` is the context of the linting process, that provides utility functions to report lint violations to any node.
-       The function can return an object, that will be passed as the `payload` attribute to all subsequent steps in the linting process.
    - `visitors`: An object that contains functions that will be called during the linting process.\
      The linting process will visit each node recursively and then calls the corresponding `visitors` function if specified.
 The `visitor` object expects the following properties: